Beijing Ancient Observatory: History

 It was said that in 1227, the Jin dynasty transferred the ancient astronomical instruments from Kaifeng to the first observatory in Beijing.

+Yuan dynasty

 In 1279, the succeeding Mongols under Kublai Khan built a new observatory just north of the current observatory.
 Kublai Khan made his chief adviser of hydraulics, mathematics and astronomy, Guo Shoujing, director of the observatory in 1283 after the death of Guo's friend and predecessor Zhang Wenqian.
 After the Mongols, Zhu Yuanzhang, the founding Ming Emperor, transferred the instruments from Beijing to Nanjing.
 When the Yongle Emperor came to power, he had craftsmen make copies of the instruments in Nanjing and sent them to the Beijing observatory.

+Ming and Qing dynasties

 The current observatory was completed in 1442.
 It assisted the Ming and Qing astronomers in their observation reports for the Emperor.
 As he was considered the "Son of Heaven", the movements of the heavenly bodies were an important affair.
 Another function was to assist sea navigation, with Muslim scholars recruited for their expertise in the area.
 In the mid-17th century, after winning an astronomy contest, the Jesuit Ferdinand Verbiest was awarded complete charge of the astronomy observatory by the emperor.
 In 1673, he supervised the rebuilding of some of the instruments.
 He and other Jesuits helped to further develop the observations of the stars and the planets.

 During the later stages of the Qing dynasty, members of the Eight-Nation Alliance looted some of the instruments.
 However, as World War I drew to a close, the instruments were returned to China by the French and German governments.
 An early seismograph of Zhang Heng's design used to be housed at the observatory.
 Some of the instruments from the Ming era are now at Purple Mountain Observatory in Nanjing.